heptarch/heptarch.github.io/drafts/demon.md

 yards directly beneath the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.

-A small shape glowed and hummed in the darkness: a patchwork of triangles, folded in on itself like an origami ball.
+A small shape glowed and hummed in the dark: a patchwork of triangles, folded in on itself like an origami ball.
-Susan gently pulled a wire near her head, and the tug travelled obediently into the darkness.
+Susan gently pulled a wire near her head, and the tug travelled obediently into the blackness.
 A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward, as if bowing.
 The ball grew larger and a constellation of twelve teardrops appeared around